 Bad breath characterizes an unpleasant smell of the mouth.
 Other symptoms of bad breath are white coating on the tongue and dry mouth.
 You can prevent bad breath by quitting smoking, proper tooth brushing, and avoiding foods that may cause bad odor.
-Bad breath or halitosis may also be as a result of infections in sinuses or lungs.
+Bad breath or halitosis may also be a result of infections in the sinuses or lungs.
 Nasal secretions may drain into the mouth and cause bad breath.
-Among the causes of bad breath is a lung infection that may lead to a cough out sputum.
+Among the causes of bad breath is a lung infection that may lead to a cough.

 Causes of Bad Breath

 Healthy people may experience bad breath at some point in their lives.
 Some of the common sources for bad breath include: